pi-lar/neuropil/doc/source/protocol.msg_structure.rst

 Key exchange and messages
 *************************

   *  the n2n key generation is based on the PFS/DHKE by exchanging handshake messages.
-We plan to extend tranport encryption with attribute based chained hmac values in the future.
+We plan to extend transport encryption with attribute based chained hmac values in the future.
   *  the e2e key generation is based on random symmetric key data. attribute based chained hmac values are also an option for later releases